-Impact Level of Analysis Permanently adopt Option B2 Slightly Steeper 3.2° RNAV Approaches Revert to Option B1 All aircraft operate 3.0° approaches Historic environment Qualitative Description: WebTAG unit A3: 'The man-made historic environment ('heritage', o buildings (individually or in association) of archit areas, such as parks, gardens, other designed archaeological complexes; and sites (e.g. ancient monuments, places with historeffects on the landscape, archaeological sites and The historic environment also includes the sense of identity and place Assessment: The assessment of impacts on the historic environmer however an assessment is suggested in paragraph B10 of CAP 16 environment is not required because the effects on heritage assets if flight paths of aircraft arriving at Heathrow, which is evidenced by t increase in the number of air traffic movements through the SSA AC arrivals, and in the trial 2% of arrivals flew the RNAV approaches (the significance of heritage assets.
-This is based on evidence from the therefore, the Historic Environment assessment is scoped out for al Summary: Historic environment will not be a differentiator between the set of the set o r heritage resource, heritage assets) comprises: ectural or historic significance; d landscapes or public spaces, remnant historic landscapes and rical associations such as battlefields, preserved evidence of human nd so on). e which the combination of these features provides'. the snot one of the five environmental aspects identified by CAP1616, of via WebTAG.
-For the SSA ACP, an assessment of the historic s considered to be negligible.
+Impact Level of Analysis Permanently adopt Option B2 Slightly Steeper 3.2° RNAV Approaches Revert to Option B1 All aircraft operate 3.0° approaches Historic environment Qualitative archaeological complexes; and sites (e.g. ancient monuments, places with historic effects on the landscape, archaeological sites a The historic environment also includes the sense of identity and place Assessment: The assessment of impacts on the historic environmer however an assessment is suggested in paragraph B10 of CAP 16 environment is not required because the effects on heritage assets flight paths of aircraft arriving at Heathrow, which is evidenced by t increase in the number of air traffic movements through the SSA AC arrivals, and in the trial 2% of arrivals flew the RNAV approaches (the It is considered that the SSA noise improvements will not affect noise ectural or historic significance; ed landscapes or public spaces, remnant historic landscapes and prical associations such as battlefields, preserved evidence of human nd so on). ee which the combination of these features provides'. et is not one of the five environmental aspects identified by CAP1616, 516 via WebTAG.
+For the SSA ACP, an assessment of the historic is considered to be negligible.
 There will be no change to the lateral he flight trials conducted between 2015 and 2017.
 There will be no CP.
-It is also important to note that in 2019, SSA was flown by 0.6% e remainder flying on 3.0° approaches). e thresholds enough to significantly alter the contribution of setting to he trial reports and the noise analysis undertaken as part of this FOA.
+It is also important to note that in 2019, SSA was flown by 0.6% to remainder flying on 3.0° approaches). e thresholds enough to significantly alter the contribution of setting to the trial reports and the noise analysis undertaken as part of this FOA.
 I Stages of the CAP 1616 process for this SSA ACP.
-Landscape Qualitative Description: WebTAG unit A3: 'Landscape means more than just 'the itself (i.e. its use and management) and the way in which we perceived that make up and contribute to landscape character and give a "sense Assessment: As set out in CAP 1616, the WebTAG guidance for lar to airspace change) is applied to a tranquillity assessment.
+Landscape Qualitative itself (i.e. its use and management) and the way in which we perceive that make up and contribute to landscape character and give a "sens Assessment: As set out in CAP 1616, the WebTAG guidance for lan to airspace change) is applied to a tranquillity assessment.
 Land assessment of tranquillity for airspace change.
-If the criteria were the would be duplication of assessment, which would not be appropriate differences in noise, tranquillity will not be a differentiator between the also not be a differentiator.
-Summary: Landscape will not be a differentiator between the Baseling and the set of the context of the set of the context of ne view'.
-It is both the physical and cultural characteristics of the land those characteristics.
-It is this mix of characteristics and perceptions are of place".
-Indscape (which is consistent with that for townscape, where relevant scape/townscape is therefore inherently taken into account in an to be additionally applied to landscape and townscape topics there .
-The tranquillity assessment concluded that due to the very minimal the Baseline Option B1 and Option B2 and therefore landscape will ne and Option B2.
+If the criteria were would be duplication of assessment, which would not be appropriate ndscape (which is consistent with that for townscape, where relevant lscape/townscape is therefore inherently taken into account in an to be additionally applied to landscape and townscape topics there b.
+The tranquillity assessment concluded that due to the very minimal the Baseline Option B1 and Option B2 and therefore landscape will